-ARCH 312 | STRUCTURAL DESIGN (3-0-3)
+ARCH 312 | STRUCTURAL DESIGN (3-0-3) Prerequisite: ARCH 311 | S, and upon demand

 This course prepares students for structural design decisions based on the necessary knowledge of both conceptual and mathematical aspects of structure.
 It covers the primary structural materials: steel, wood, concrete and masonry in terms of loads, materials and properties, structural elements and systems and bending systems.